JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _In December last year, I received a little footnote from Mark, asking if I could put the First .Urantia Book Study Group of Auckland on our mailing list again.
 It was good to hear they are still alive and kicking!_

-_There was an invitation from another Pacific neighbour, Emmanuel Lou from Papeete in Tahiti, in the May 1985 issue, to come and join him for the First International URANTLA Book Booth, which would be put up at the Festival of Arts in Tahiti from June 29 to July 15 that year._
+_There was an invitation from another Pacific neighbour, Emmanuel Lou from Papeete in Tahiti, in the May 1985 issue, to come and join him for the First International URANTIA Book Booth, which would be put up at the Festival of Arts in Tahiti from June 29 to July 15 that year._

 _Steve Shanahan responded by going there, which was the beginning of a warm friendship between Tahitian and Australian readers.
 I remember how Emmanuel told me once that for the first fourteen years after finding _The URANTIA Book_ he had a study group of two — his Thought Adjuster and himself — not a bad partner!_